quhxuxm/ppaass-proxy/README.md

 * The server side should be Ubuntu
 * In server side run the script "install.sh" it will create the server env.

+# Technical

+The ppaass project is implemented based on Rust language.
+Following library are required:

+* Tokio
+* RSA
+* Anyhow
+* Thiserror
+* Serde
+* Toml

 # Security

 The ppaass message between agent and proxy are encrypted with RSA + AES.